tomekzaw/esp8266_udp_rs485/README.md

 * [ESP8266 Arduino core](https://github.com/esp8266/Arduino) (esp8266 by ESP8266 Community installed in board manager)

 ## Configuration
-You may either connect all ESP8266 modules to an existing 2.4 GHz Wi-Fi network or choose one module to serve as an access point (AP) to create new Wi-Fi network.
+You may either connect all ESP8266 modules to an existing 2.4 GHz Wi-Fi network or choose one module to serve as an access point (AP) to create a new Wi-Fi network.

 The access point should be programmed with the following configuration:
 ```cpp